Ashton Gate (stadium): History and arrangement

 The ground has also played a part in the history of rugby in the city.
-Bristol played there on a number of occasions since the 1920s, one occasion being on 27 December 2006 when they defeated local rivals Bath Rugby 16–6 whilst selling out the stadium for an all-time record Premiership crowd outside of Twickenham.
+Bristol Rugby played there on a number of occasions since the 1920s, one occasion being on 27 December 2006 when they defeated local rivals Bath Rugby 16–6 whilst selling out the stadium for an all-time record Premiership crowd outside of Twickenham.
 Several rugby internationals have been held, starting with England versus Wales in 1899.
 100 years later, the All Blacks took on Tonga in a Rugby World Cup pool match.
 As of the 2014–2015 season, Bristol Rugby permanently moved to Ashton Gate.

 It has hosted three England under-21 international friendlies.
 The first was against Italy on 12 February 1997 with Darren Eadie scoring the winner in a 1–0 win in front of a crowd of 13,850.
 The second was against Romania's under-21s on 21 August 2007.
 It ended in a 1–1 draw with Matt Derbyshire giving the hosts the lead on the eighth minute but Joe Hart's 25th minute own goal gifted the visitors a draw but they had Cristian Scutaru sent off on the seventy second minute for a second bookable offence.
 There were 18,640 in attendance.
 The third was against Uzbekistan's under-21s on 10 August 2010.
 The hosts beat the visitors 2–0 with Danny Rose scoring on the 64th minute and Martin Kelly scoring on the 78th minute.
 There were 9,821 in attendance.
 It also hosted the 2021 National League play-off final after it was moved from Wembley Stadium to avoid clashes with UEFA Euro 2020 matches.

 After their promotion to the Women's Super League for the 2023–24 season it was announced that Bristol City Women would play all of their home games at Ashton Gate, having previously played the majority of their games at the club's High Performance Centre.